bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> Vision is not what your eyes see, but an image that your brain comprehends.

-> — Archer —
+> — Touko Aozaki —

 </div>